agilepoodle/SCPACP/src/scpacp.md

 Geek

-11 years as a software engineer

-Aspiring Software Craftsman
+11 years as a software engineer - Aspiring Software Craftsman

-Agile enthusiastic

-Nitor Creations
+Agile enthusiastic developer @ Nitor Creations

 On the web: